 GLOBAL ECOLOGIES STUDIO

 In the summer of 2017, I traveled to a small town on the west side of Ireland to study at the Burren College of Art for their summer program.
-For four weeks we engaged with the environment and learned about the ecology of the area.
+For four weeks, my classmates and I engaged with the environment and learned about the ecology of the area.
 Simultaneously, we responded through making, researching, and writing.

 My research focused on the navigation of landscape through memory, maps and signage.
 Upon my arrival, I immediately began sketching maps.
 The maps were gestural; they represented the landmarks that I initially internalized as significant points in the landscape.
 These first maps embraced the unknown: I left space for places I had not yet discovered.
 I repeated sketches of the same areas throughout the duration of my time in Ireland and watched them become more detailed and more accurate.
 And as my experiences of these places layered over time, my annotations within the maps increased in density.